Karetoko/Chess_2/README.md

 By doing so, the banana on the king will dissapear.

 Let's go to our final piece on the board, the **bear**.
 The bear starts in the middle of the board, although not being on any field.
 He does not belong to any player.
-Any player/piece can move him around in the 2x2 area around the centre (fields D4, D5, E4, E5).
+Any player can move him around; he can move one field into all directions (diagonals included).
 He cannot attack anyone, but he can be killed.
 If killed, the bear cannot return to the board.

 <h3>On what language is this game programmed?</h3>